 If you lights will be regularly exposed to the elements, you may want to opt for a better quality set to keep out rain and dirt.

 We also recommend that it’s a good idea to have a backup set with you - lithium batteries tend to just die rather than slowly run out of juice and fade.
-There are plenty of more affordable and light front and rear lights on websites like Amazon, which can be easily carried in case you run out of battery on your main set of lights.
+There are plenty of more affordable and light front and rear lights available on marketplaces which can be easily carried in case you run out of battery on your main set of lights.